jaketracey/blog/content/blog/making-virtual-reality-accessible/index.md

 ### The app should enable people to edit their display settings such as brightness and contrast to accommodate their visual needs.

-Another recomendation that would be useful to see as an operating system level setting or a per-app setting on the OS level.
+Another recommendation that would be useful to see as an operating system level setting or a per-app setting on the OS level.

 ### The app should either provide color blindness options, or use other techniques such as combining color and pattern for easy visual distinction.